EddyLuten/mkdocs-alias-plugin/README.md

 Which, after the page builds, renders as a regular link to your page.

-Or, a more advanced example by using the dictionary-style configuration instead to provide a different link title.
+A more advanced example would be to use the dictionary-style configuration instead of providing a different link title:

 ```yaml
 ---